oras-project/oras/docs/proposals/error-handling-guideline.md

 Help: Please refer to the document at https://oras.land/docs/how_to_guides/manifest_annotations.
 ```

-- Example 8: When pushing files, if the annotation value doesn't match the required syntax
+#### Example 8: When pushing files, if the annotation value doesn't match the required syntax

+Current behavior and output:

 ```
 $ oras push --annotation "key:value" ghcr.io/library/alpine:3.9